jacobhall03/ModelRocketMotorTestStand/README.md

 # Model Rocket Motor Test Stand

-Code for the test stand was orginally completed in February 2021.
+Code for the test stand was orginally completed in February 2021 during my high school years, prior to any engineering training.

 Resources: